 - 1 3/4 cup graham cracker crumbs (or social tea biscuit crumbs)

-In a large mixing bowl, place the cream cheese.
+- Place the cream cheese in a large mixing bowl.
 If it's cold, cover with a plate and microwave for 1 to 2 minutes until soft.
 Add sugar and beat at low speed until smooth.